mguiney/389ds-python-scripts/README.md

   -  Usage notes:
     - This script is meant to be run on the server you are migrating the directory tree from, not the one you are migrating it to.
-    - the one you are migrating it to must have a pubkey from the source server, and you should start an ssh agent ahead of time
+    - The ds you are migrating it to must have a pubkey from the source server, and you should start an ssh agent ahead of time.
+    - If you have custom schema, please add them previous to running this script.

 ################################################################################################################################